shyimeng123/Humana/README.md

 For the knowledge graph implementation, we may need to build a classifier such as rule based/logistic regression to decide if we would like to "fetch" from the knowledge base or not.
 If it is some general question, then we wont fetch the biological/medical terminology.
 And then we will need to build the vector store for future usage.

 Moreover, it can be finetuned from the model base to improve the performance.
 I myself had experience finituning open sources E5 model with domain specific data.
 That one uses NCE info loss so that we only need to have positive, negative query/answer pairs.
 That would need GPU though.
-Aother finetune approaces maybe adapters, LoRA etc.
+Other finetune approaces maybe adapters, LoRA etc.

 ## 2.Cost and Latency